-WSU Pullman Student Technology Fee Recommendations for FY 2021
+WSU Pullman Student Technology Fee Recommendations for FY 2021 cc: Budget Office

 I have reviewed and support the WSU Pullman Student Technology Fee FY 2021 budget allocation recommendations, as approved by the ASWSU-Pullman Senate March 11, 2020.

 I will submit the Committee's recommendations to the Board of Regents for approval at their May 2020 meeting.